hou2zi0/tei-doc-link/README.md

 Every element name recognized as such by the regular expression will be linked to its assumed TEI documentation page, regardless of its actual existence.

-Attribute names will be linked, if they are part of the following dictionary:
+Attribute names will be linked, if they are part of the following dictionaries.
+The first and larger dictionary will for the most part provide links to the more general attribute description pages within the documentation.
+The second dictionary will provide links to the more specific attribute description within an element’s description page.

+General lookup dictionary:

 ```javascript
 {
   "type": "att.typed",